Skip to content

 Bases: torchzero.core.module.Module

-Sets :code:grad attribute to None on :code:var.
+Sets grad attribute to None on objective.

 Source code in torchzero/modules/ops/utility.py